allanmcculloch/MartianRobots/README.md

 # Problem: Martian Robots

+A solution to the martian robots problem implemented in Kotlin.
+The solution features:

+- A simple Android app to enter the commands and see the output
+- A unit test executing the command parser with the sample input and checking the correct output
+- Commands for Left, Right and Forward with unit tests, can easily extend to add more

+Future improvements:

+- More error checking
+- Improve the UI

 ### The Problem

 The surface of Mars can be modelled by a rectangular grid around which robots are able to move according to instructions provided from Earth.
 You are to write a program that determines each sequence of robot positions and reports the final position of the robot.